What is Copyright Protection?

 There is no such obligation since the copyright is guaranteed automatically once the work is produced in a tangible form.
 It is not obligatory but may speed up the process of claiming your rights.

 If you are a US citizen and want to enhance your copyright protection, you can register your work in the US Copyright Office.
 You do not need to worry, it does not take much time to register your works.
-There are three important parts to the registration: an application form, a nonrefundable filing fee and a nonreturnable deposit (picture copies).
+There are three important parts to the registration.
+The first is an application form.
+The second: a nonrefundable filing fee.
+The third is a nonreturnable deposit (picture copies).
 You may apply in two ways: digital and analogue.
-Online registration through the electronic Copyright Office is faster and cheaper – the proceeding time should be shorter and the fee is lower.
+Online registration through the electronic Copyright Office is faster and cheaper.
+The proceeding time should be shorter and the fee is lower.
 You can find more details in this article.

 Want to know more?